 In Fleming v Fleming (2003), the wife applied for an extension to the four-year term on her maintenance order.
-She had been cohabiting for more than five years.
+She had been cohabiting after divorce for more than five years.
 At first instance, the judge found that the income of the wife and her cohabitant met their living expenses, but that to terminate periodical payments would cause, or risk causing, substantial financial hardship.
 The maintenance was reduced from £1,000 per month to £500 per month, but extended to a joint lives basis.
 The husband appealed.
 The Court of Appeal allowed his appeal.
 On the question of cohabitation, they commented that the Atkinson (1988) decision remained good law and that the different treatment between remarriage and cohabitation would require parliamentary input if rights for cohabitees were over introduced.
 The wife in effect failed because she could not show exceptional circumstances to be able to successfully extend the term – not least as her and her cohabitant’s income met their needs.

 K v K (2005)

 However, a judge challenged the rulings of these previous cases with K v K (2005).
 During this case, it was stated that the Court should bring itself up to date with society, with cohabitation being regarded as the same level as remarriage.
-It was decided that the wife’s cohabitation was indeed relevant, and the wife’s maintenance was subsequently varied downwards and capitalised.
+It was decided that the wife’s cohabitation after divorce was indeed relevant, and the wife’s maintenance was subsequently varied downwards and capitalised.
 The capitalised Duxbury figure was then reduced by 20% to reflect her cohabitation and would have been reduced further had it not been the wife’s entitlement to a share of the husband’s pension that had built up during the marriage.

 However, placing such a large authority on cohabitation was not completely followed in similar cases after the rulings from K v K (2005).
 However, in Grey v Grey (2009), it was decided that, although cohabitation does not equate marriage, it is still relevant.
 After being taken to the Court of Appeal, the case returned to a Judge Singer and it was decided that an assessment of what the new partner should contribute to the wife’s household was required.
 This was found to be £16,000, which was then deducted from the maintenance required by the husband.
 The wife was then also required to repay to the husband an equivalent amount to that which the partner should have contributed for the two years leading up to the order.
-This case clearly demonstrates that cohabitation can affect maintenance.
+This case clearly demonstrates that cohabitation after divorce can affect maintenance.